l0neaadil/Python_projects/06_File_interceptor/README.md

 ### Note:

+- Have a look at DNS Spoofer before using this program.
 - The program is to be run through command line (linux).
 - The program has been tested on python2.
 - Dont misuse the program.